 We have strong relationships with clergy from many Christian faiths, whether it be Uniting Church, Anglican, Presbyterian or other.
-We work with each individual parish to ensure your loved one is farewelled in the Church they belonged to surrounded by their congregation and family or if you prefer, the Clergy can attend a Crematorium Chapel to officiate the service.
+We work with each individual parish to ensure your loved one is farewelled in the church in which they belonged to surrounded by their congregation and family or if you prefer, the Clergy can attend a Crematorium Chapel to officiate the service.

 Christian funeral services serve to pray for the soul of the deceased and offer comfort and support to the bereaved.
 A typical Christian funeral includes:

-Graveside services also differ by religion, but all services have some form of words of committal in which the minister either reads a prayer for the soul of the deceased.
+Graveside services also differ by religion, but all services have some form of words of committal in which the minister offers a prayer for the soul of the deceased.

 Christian funeral services focus mainly on the deceased’s entry into Heaven and God’s ability to give the grieving strength to cope with their recent loss.